A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 The Fujiyama might just be the world’s most perfect volcano.
 It is probably also the most famous one.
 The Japanese revere it and countless generations of artists have dedicated a big portion of their work to render their impression of Fujisan.
 The best place to see Japan’s holy mountain is Hakone.

 Pro tip: The mountain can only be climbed between July and Mid-September.
+But the view of Mount Fuji will be beautiful throughout the year.

-Japan had a very moving history.
+Japan has a very moving history.
 Unified Japan, as we know it today, is a product of modernity.
 Different clans had been feuding over their territory for two millennia and longer.
 One of the few quiet(er) times in Japan’s history has been the so-called Nara-period.
-A Period where Buddhism took hold in Japan.
+A period where Buddhism took hold in Japan.
 Between 710 and 794 AD, Nara had been the capital of Japan and many great buildings from that time survived the ages.

 Absolutely do check out my article on Nara!
 Read it here >>